 - Cons: Often in multiple pieces and needs travel bag, cannot be gate checked on many airlines, takes up a lot of trunk space

 - Our Experience: We use the UPPAbaby Vista and have flown with it multiple times using the UPPAbaby travel bag.
-The biggest downside is that this stroller has many parts (frame, 2 seats, and adapters) and takes a bit of work to take apart and put back together.
+The biggest downside is that this double stroller has many parts (frame, 2 seats, and adapters) and takes a bit of work to take apart and put back together.
 When traveling with my husband he was responsible for the stroller and I wore the babies.
-When I flew alone and took this stroller, I checked it, used the carrier in the airport, and built it at baggage claim.
+When I flew alone with a double stroller, I checked it, used the carrier in the airport, and built it at baggage claim.

-- One lighter, double umbrella stroller – This is the top recommendation from twin Moms!
+- One lighter, double umbrella stroller – This stroller strategy is the top recommendation from twin Moms!
 Some great options are:

 - Two lightweight single strollers – consider something like the BabyZen YoYo or GB pockit travel stroller which can be folded up small enough to bring on board